mynameisv/PoshLZW/README.md

 iCodingSize !!?
 ---------------
 LZW work by building a ephemeral dictionnary, feeded then by following bytes.
 The main idea is to encode bytes not on 8-bits but on iCodingSize-bits (9 to 15).

 Why min at 9 ? 'cause less would mean size growth.

 Why max at 15 ?
 Well... why not ;-)

-So for example, 4-bytes can be encoded only on 9 bits (if you choose a iCodingSize value of 9 and if it's in the dictionnary).
+So for example, 4-bytes can be encoded only on 9 bits (if you choose an iCodingSize value of 9 and if it's in the dictionnary).

-This value is also the maximum size of the dictionnary : 2^iCodingSize-1 It's stored in the output at index 0, encoded on 8-bits (a normal byte).
+This value is also the maximum size of the dictionnary : 2^iCodingSize-1.

+It's stored in the output at index 0, encoded on 8-bits (a normal byte).

 Five functions
 ---------------
 Five Long functions :

  - Bits-Shift : a simple bits shifting function that don't fucking exists in Powershell 2 !!?

  - Bits-Read : read n-bits from an array of Bytes, at a certain position

  - Bits-Write : write n-bits to an array of Bytes, at a certain position

  - LZWCompress : Compress

  - LZWDecompress : Decompress

 These too long functions have been manually shortened to save space:

  - bs (for Bits-Shift), 62 bytes long

  - br (for Bits-Read), 225 bytes long

  - bw (for Bits-Write), 247 bytes long

  - lzwc (for LZWCompress), 395 bytes long

  - lzwd (for LZWDecompress), 345 bytes long

 Could certainly be optimized ;-)